wp-plugins/learnpress-bbpress/readme.txt

 **Other free add-ons for LearnPress are available in WordPress:**

-- <a href="https://wordpress.org/plugins/learnpress-wishlist/" target="_blank">Wishlist</a> - add courses to a wishlist for students.
+- <a href="https://wordpress.org/plugins/learnpress-wishlist/" target="_blank">Wishlist</a> - add courses to a Wishlist for students.
 - <a href="https://wordpress.org/plugins/learnpress-course-review/" target="_blank">LearnPress Course Review</a> - review course for enrolled students.
 - <a href="https://wordpress.org/plugins/learnpress-import-export/" target="_blank">LearnPress Import Export</a> - export or import course or courses out-of-box.
 - <a href="https://wordpress.org/plugins/learnpress-prerequisites-courses/" target="_blank">LearnPress Prerequisites Courses</a> - require student to pass some courses in order to enroll other course.